-The Coastal Act of 1976 places a high priority on the provision of opportunities for public access to and along the coast.
-Protection of existing access opportunities and the creation of new ones are encouraged.
+The Coastal Act of 1976 places a high priority on the provision of opportunities for public access to and along the coast, including requiring that such opportunities be maximized.
+Protection of existing access opportunities and the creation of new ones are also encouraged.
 Each Local Coastal Program (LCP) is required to include a specific public access component, in order to assure that maximum public access to the coast is provided and that public recreation areas are available to everyone.